opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Storage_basic_information](3_0_01-OP_General_Info.png)

-Once you filled in all mandatory fields, click on the **Save and continue setup** button.
+Once you fill in all mandatory fields, click on the **Save and continue setup** button.

 **3. Generate and copy the OpenProject OAuth values** - in OpenProject and Nextcloud

 In this step, the *OpenProject OAuth values* are generated automatically.
 These values are needed to permit OpenProject to connect to Nextcloud.
-If you have not done so yet, we recommend you to best have two browser tabs open, the current one with OpenProject and the former one with Nextcloud.
+If you have not done so yet, we recommend you have two browser tabs open: the current one with OpenProject and the former one with Nextcloud.
 Now copy the two *OpenProject OAuth values* from the OpenProject tab to the respective fields in the Nextcloud tab.
 Simply paste them into the respective _OpenProject OAuth settings_ fields.

 > **Important**: The *OpenProjects OAuth values (client ID and client secret)* are not accessible again after you close the window.
 Please make sure you copy the generated values you see in the _Nextcloud OpenProject Integration settings_.
 Treat these values with care.
 Do not save them in any public place.
 Simply treat them as carefully as you would treat an important password.